Picovoice/rhino/demo/react-native/README.md

 yarn ios-run ${LANGUAGE}      # builds and deploys to iOS
 ```

-Once the demo is running, you can press `CONTEXT INFO` button to view more information about the context.
+Once the demo app has started, press the start button and utter a command to start inferring context.
+To see more details about the current context information, press the `Show Context`
+button in the top right corner of the app.